Latest posts by Cris Koenigs (see all)

 They are vital to the success of your creativity, motivation and renewing your energy.

-Kris Fannin has a great list of great toys and technology that make leading virtual and remote teams efficient and effective.
+Kris Fannin has a great list of great toys and technology that make leading virtual work and teams efficient and effective.

 Set boundaries.
 And I mean all the boundaries.